GB72900/Share-Safely/README.md

 Pull requests are welcome!
 If you'd like to improve or extend the project, feel free to open an issue or reach out to: garett.m.blake@gmail.com

 ## Demo
+- This demo shows a user securely uploading a file through the ShareSafely web app.
+A secure, time-limited download link is generated instantly using Azure Blob Storage and SAS token logic.

 https://github.com/user-attachments/assets/c9b3cbe9-12f5-403f-9444-a7ea28b8a0e3